OutSystems/docs-product/src/develop/processes/actions-extended/close-human-activity-action.md

 2. In the process flow, edit the human activity properties and below the `Destination` web screen set the newly added input parameter with the human activity identifier runtime property: `ActivityId`.

-3. Finally, in the screen action flow, add the `Close<Human Activity Name>` extended action and set its `ActivityId` input parameter with the activity identifier input parameter of the web screen and fill all the human activity input parameters.
+3. Finally, in the screen action flow, add the `Close<Human Activity Name>` extended action and set its `ActivityId` input parameter with the activity identifier input parameter of the web screen and fill all the human activity output parameters.

 ## Input parameters

 * **ActivityId:** id of the activity instance.
 (Type: Activity Identifier; Mandatory)

-* **Human Activity Input Parameters**: one parameter for each input parameter in the human activity definition.
+* **Human Activity Output Parameters**: one input parameter for each output parameter in the human activity definition, if any.

 <div class="warning" markdown="1">